 - Long repayment terms: SBA loans give you enough time to generate cash to repay them.
 For working capital and equipment, you will have anywhere between 5-10 years to repay the loan.
 As for real estate, you have up to 25 years to repay.

 Sluggish approval process: There are many steps in the approval process, which means you could be waiting weeks or even months to get your funds.

 - A tedious process: There’s a lot of paperwork and documentation you have to file and sort through to be considered for an SBA loan.

 - Personal guarantee: The FBA guarantees up to 85% of your loans, which is why lenders are eager to finance borrowers through FBA loans.
 But you also must guarantee the loan.
 This means you will be held personally responsible by the lender and the SBA if you fail to repay the loan.
 If you default, your assets will be at risk, and you may lose whatever collateral you put down to secure the loan.

 An SBA loan is just one of the many options available to fund your small business.

 - Business credit card or line of credit: This option could put funds in your pocket in only a few days.
 With a credit card or line of credit, you can borrow small amounts slowly over time, using only what you need to operate your business as efficiently as possible.

-- Short term business loans: You can find short term business loans through many online lenders.
+- Best Small Business Loan Rates of 2020: You can find short term business loans through many online lenders.
 Some of these loans mature in as little as three months, so you will have to stay on your toes and be prepared to repay the debt quickly if you don’t want to default.
 You can often qualify regardless of bad credit, but rates can soar much higher than loans financed through SBA.